LivInAbsurdism/DeluxDemo/tutorial.md

-# Setting Up an RGB Circuit with custom device tree overlay for use with Delux
+# Setting Up an RGB Circuit with Device Tree Overlay for use with Delux

 ## Introduction